Why This Simple Tuna Casserole Means So Much to Me

 Ingredients

-2 cans tuna, drained
+2 cans tuna in water, drained

-1 can condensed mushroom soup
+1 can cream of mushroom soup

 1 cup shredded cheddar cheese